Follow TV Tropes

 • Ninja Pirate Zombie Robot: The character Warden is a Warforged Hexblade Warlock infested by an Eldritch Abomination, and they've made their way from Eberron to the Forgotten Realms via realmspace.
 They're also one of only four characters categorized as non-binary.

 • Nominal Hero: Any Evil Champion in your team still fights against the enemies for their own reasons.
-These characters are Korth, Spurt, Jarlaxle, Krond, Makos, Warden and Arkhan.
+Champions in this category include Jarlaxle, Makos, Arkhan, Krond, Warden, Spurt, Korth, and many more.

 • One-Hit Kill: Several, usually held by enemies.

-• The Specters in The Haunted Jungle variation will move slowly towards your front line, and if it reaches them it will instantly kill your front-most champions before disappearing.
+• Specters in the The Haunted Jungle variation will move slowly towards your front line.
+If one reaches them, it will instantly kill your frontmost Champions before disappearing.

-• The Pirate's Night event variation for Liar's Night has a drunken sailor entering each area with one of four special abilities.
+• The Pirate's Night variation for the Liar's Night event has a drunken sailor entering each area with one of four special abilities.
 One of them is a cannon similar to the one mentioned above.

 • The stealthy Drow Pickpocket assassin in the Midsummer event variation Drow Deception takes this up to eleven.
 If he manages to reach your formation in any way, your entire party is killed and forced to go back a level.

-• Only in It for the Money: Jarlaxle is usually only interested in his own personal gain of wealth, which makes it quite easy for the other heroes to convince him into doing things.
+• Only in It for the Money: Jarlaxle is usually only interested in his own personal gain, especially when it comes to wealth, which makes it quite easy for other heroes to convince him into doing things.

-• Original Generation: A number of heroes are homebrew ones created for the game, and aren't from lore or roleplaying streams.
-These champions are Gromma, Krond, Nrakk, Stoki, Warden and Zorbu.
+• Original Generation: A number of heroes are homebrew ones created for the game, and aren't from preexisting materials.
+At this time, these Champions are Gromma, Krond, Nrakk, Stoki, Warden, Zorbu, and Vin Ursa.

 • Our Giants Are Bigger: The villain in the Festival of Fools event is Wrendor, a Frost Giant.
-He's so tall to the point where his head doesn't fit on screen unless you shrink him via Avren's Insignificance ultimate.
+He's so tall, his head doesn't fit on screen (unless you shrink him via Avren's Insignificance ultimate).

 • During the Rhime of the Frostmaiden levels, Frost Giants appear again, and they are a bit shorter so you can actually see them onscreen.

-• Jaraxle is acting more civil and takes on a leader role.
+• Jaralxle is acting more civil and takes on a leader role (although he might have been more aware of what was going on in the first place).

-• Bruenor seems to be adapting a different accent
+• Bruenor seems to be adopting a different accent.

 • Overheating: If you manage to set up your Modron Core so that the output loops back on itself, this happens, shutting down all connected nodes to the bare minimum bonus until the loop is broken.

-• Pet the Dog: During the Dragon Heist campaign, Jaraxle teaches Nat (one of the orphans that the champions meet) drow sign language to help with communication better.
+• Pet the Dog: During the Dragon Heist campaign, Jarlaxle teaches Nat (a mute orphan) drow sign language to help with communication better.

 • Plaguemaster: Krull's main draw is his capability to inflict enemies with different plagues that stack and get more intense over time.
 Pilfer causes them to drop more gold, Pain makes them take more damage, and Traitor causes enemies nearby to take 10% per stack of the damage that the infected unit took.
-Furthermore, one of his abilities causes a chance for the plague to spread to other enemies when an infected one dies.
+Furthermore, one of his abilities gives his plagues a chance to spread to other enemies when an infected enemy dies.

 • Power Equals Rarity: Epic (purple) equipment are often the rarest equipment type to find and they give very high bonuses to champions.